 How to Affiliate

-Non-Brown employees may be considered for off-campus affiliate status for renewable terms of 5 years if there is a compelling reason to do so.
-For example, collaborators involved in a grant-supported project with a PSTC faculty associate may want consider affiliation.
+Non-Brown employees may be considered for off-campus affiliate status for renewable terms of five years if there is a compelling reason to do so.
+For example, collaborators involved in a grant-supported project with a PSTC faculty associate may want to consider affiliation.

-All associates have full access to the PSTC’s facilities, grant and research support, and are eligible for developmental funds and physical space.
+All associates have full access to the PSTC’s facilities and grant and research support and are eligible for developmental funds and physical space.
 However, given limitations on available resources, we have a system of priorities.
 The Director, in consultation with the Steering Committee, makes the final decision on allocations of developmental resources and/or space.
-Off-campus affiliates have access to administrative, grant, computer and spatial services, but do not have access to developmental funds or receive dedicated space.
+Off-campus affiliates have access to administrative, grant, computer, and spatial services but do not have access to developmental funds or receive dedicated space.